 There is nothing quite like marching with 300,000+ people to help you feel like you are part of something bigger than yourself.
 In such a setting, “This is what democracy looks like!” becomes more than just words when it is a roar of the countless voices that surround you.
 Rubber sole meets unevenly sunken grates, […]

-Midori HartmanMidori E. Hartman is a Ph.D. candidate at Drew Theological School in Historical Studies with a focus in Christianity in Late Antiquity.
+Midori HartmanMidori E. Hartman has a PhD in Historical Studies: Christianity in Late Antiquity from Drew University (2019).
 Her primary research interests are Augustine, ancient slavery, and rhetoric as it intersects with issues of gender, ethnicity, and animality.